NICKNAME/S: Waxy

 2018/19

-With only a short time before the season kicked off, Kelly bolstered the roster by adding free agent Rob Loe (via New Zealand) and a new import trio consisting of Melo Trimble, Devon Hall, and DJ Newbill, while Nathan Jawai, Alex Loughton, and Jarrod Kenny were retained for their experience and leadership.
+To fill the roster, Kelly added free agent Rob Loe and an import trio of Melo Trimble, Devon Hall, and DJ Newbill, while retaining veterans Nathan Jawai, Alex Loughton, and Jarrod Kenny.

 SYDNEY KINGS